surista/journal/public/USAGE.md

 ---

-This guide covers the comprehensive functionality of Guitar Practice Journal including the enhanced navigation system.
+This guide covers the comprehensive functionality of Guitar Practice Journal v9.4 including repertoire management and enhanced navigation system.
 For technical details, see the [MAP.md](MAP.md).
 For contributing, see [CONTRIBUTING.md](CONTRIBUTING.md).

 Happy practicing! 🎸✨